haridira/animenite/README.md

 ## Styling
 Styling of this page is mostly vanilla CSS.
 However, the page is linked to a Bootstrap styles heet, which is used for the button only.

+## Screen Compatibility
+The web page has responsive styling and should adapt well to different screen sizes, including cell phone and tablet screens.

+## Live Link
 The web page can be accessed [here](https://haridira.github.io/portfolio/animeNite/).